Szymon-Czuszek/SAS-Data-Science/README.md

 [MacroInSas2.sas](SAS/MacroInSas2.sas): This script demonstrates the use of SAS macros to automate the calculation of average sales for multiple years.

+Key Features:
+Multiple Datasets Creation:

+Defines yearly sales datasets (yr2005 to yr2010) containing sales data for four individuals.
+Macro %AVERAGE:

+Automates the computation of average sales for each year.
+Uses a DO loop to iterate through years (2005-2010).
+Executes PROC MEANS to compute summary statistics for sales data.
+Dynamically sets the report title using the macro variable &i.
+Macro Execution with Options:

+Enables debugging options (MPRINT, MLOGIC) for macro execution tracking.
+Calls %AVERAGE to process all yearly datasets.

 [MacroInSas3.sas](SAS/MacroInSas3.sas)